Manav-bedi/Smart_FaceRecognition_Attendance_System/README.md

 # Smart Face Recognition Attendance System

 A Python-based face recognition attendance system using OpenCV, the Face Recognition library, and Supabase.
-It detects faces through a webcam, matches them with pre-encoded images, and marks attendance in a cloud database with a live profile preview.
+It detects faces through a webcam, matches them with encoded images, and marks attendance in a cloud database with a live profile preview.

 # Features
 - Real-time face recognition.